ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

 ### Java classes from Avro Schema

-The following command will re-generate the Java classes from the Avro schema present at `src/main/resources/avro`.
+The following command in `springboot-kafka-mysql-cassandra` root folder.
+It will re-generate the Java classes from the Avro schema present at `src/main/resources/avro`.
 ```
 ./gradlew event-service:generateAvro
 ```

 # Start Environment

-1. Open a terminal and go to `/springboot-kafka-mysql-cassandra` root folder
+- Open a terminal and go to `springboot-kafka-mysql-cassandra` root folder

-2. Build `user-service` docker image
+- Build `user-service` docker image
 ```
 ./gradlew user-service:docker -x test
 ```

-3. Build `event-service` docker image
+- Build `event-service` docker image
 ```
 ./gradlew event-service:docker -x test
 ```

-4. In order to run `user-service` with `Avro` format serialization, export the following environment variable.
+- In order to run `user-service` with `Avro` format serialization, export the following environment variable.
 If `JSON` is preferred, skip this step.
 ```
 export USER_SERVICE_SPRING_PROFILES_ACTIVE=avro
 ```

-5. Start docker-compose
+- Start docker-compose
 ```
 docker-compose up -d
 ```